SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

   - TRADE_VIEW privilege or ROLE_TRADE_VIEW can view other trader summaries (200)
   - MIDDLE_OFFICE role can view other trader summaries (200)

-Next steps and improvements
+Further Improvements steps and improvements

-- Implement a direct lookup in `UserPrivilegeService` such as `List<UserPrivilege> findByUserId(Long userId)` or a repository method to avoid scanning all privileges in memory.
+- To Implement a direct lookup in `UserPrivilegeService` such as `List<UserPrivilege> findByUserId(Long userId)` or a repository method to avoid scanning all privileges in memory.
-- Replace permissive `hasPrivilege(...)` stubs with DB-driven checks that consult the same authority names produced by `DatabaseUserDetailsService` (deny-by-default semantics).
+- To  Replace permissive `hasPrivilege(...)` stubs with DB-driven checks that consult the same authority names produced by `DatabaseUserDetailsService` (deny-by-default semantics).
-- Add unit tests for `DatabaseUserDetailsService` that assert specific sample users produce the expected `GrantedAuthority` set (role aliases + privilege aliases).
+- ATo dd unit tests for `DatabaseUserDetailsService` that assert specific sample users produce the expected `GrantedAuthority` set (role aliases + privilege aliases).
 This will prevent regressions when privilege names change.

 #### Problem